mochi-hpc/mofka/docs/usage/producer.rst

    If the batch size used by the producer is anything else than :code:`mofka::BatchSize::Adaptive()`, a call to :code:`future.wait()` will block until the batch containing the corresponding event has been filled up to the requested size and sent to its target partition.
-Hence, and easy mistake to do is to call :code:`future.wait()` when the batch is not full and with no other threads filling it up.
-This situation will result in a deadlock.
+Hence, an easy mistake to do is to call :code:`future.wait()` when the batch is not full and with no other threads pushing more events to it.
+In this situation the batch will never get full, will never be sent, and :code:`future.wait()` will never complete.